Educational Preparation for Travel Health Nursing

 Comprehensive academic programs for travel health nursing in the United States continue to lag behind international learning options.
 To address this gap, and once ANA grants specialty recognition for travel health nursing, ATHNA plans to initiate a comprehensive effort to work with U.S. nursing schools to establish 1)more undergraduate courses and concentrations in travel health nursing, 2)a post-baccalaureate certificate, and 3)a graduate degree in the specialty.

-Until nursing schools expand their travel health nursing curriculums, U.S. nurses may seek public health and tropical health degrees or complete additional academic coursework in courses such as global health, global epidemiology, tropical disease, and health coaching to supplement standard nursing courses.
-Many U.S. nurses take advantage of in- house training programs offered by health care organizations such as Kaiser Permanente, Passport Health, and Premise as well as corporations and university employers.
-Nurses also enroll in the several CE accredited short courses offered year round by U.S. travel health nursing experts such as Travel Health 101 and The Westchester Courses.
-Most nurses in the specialty will seek out and attend relevant sessions of annual conferences of AAOHN, ACHA, the Wilderness Medicine Society (WMS), and AANP.
-A select few U.S. nurses who seek more knowledge and skills in this specialty post-licensure may choose to undertake international courses of study such as those offered at the University of Glasgow, Royal College of Physicians and Surgeons, Faculty of Travel Medicine or attend courses at the London School of Tropical Medicine, or participate in summer courses offered by McGill University and the University of British Columbia.
+Until nursing schools expand their travel health nursing curricula, U.S. nurses may seek public health and tropical health degrees or complete additional academic coursework in courses such as global health, global epidemiology, tropical disease, and health coaching to supplement standard nursing courses.
+Many U.S. nurses take advantage of in-house training programs offered by health care organizations as well as corporations and university employers.
+Nurses also enroll in the several CE accredited short courses offered year-round by U.S. travel health nursing experts.
+ATHNA posts these different programs on their Courses and Conferences webpage.
+Some nurses in the specialty will seek out and attend virtual or in -person sessions on travel health topics at regional and annual conferences of AAOHN, ACHA, the Wilderness Medicine Society (WMS), AANP, and others.
+Some U.S. nurses who seek more knowledge and skills in this specialty may choose to undertake international courses of study such as those offered at the University of Glasgow, Royal College of Physicians and Surgeons, Faculty of Travel Medicine or attend courses at the London School of Tropical Medicine or participate in summer courses offered by McGill University and the University of British Columbia.

-The graduate- level prepared RN in this specialty has completed a masters, DNP, ED or PhD program that includes academic courses in advanced research methods, statistics, epidemiology, advanced pharmacology, advanced counseling theories, and graduate- level courses in global health, tropical disease, injury prevention and health education.
-Additional coursework can include any number of graduate- level management, education or clinical courses, such as health administration, finance, grant writing, project management, adult learning, advanced courses in infectious disease, courses in chronic disease management and behavioral studies.
+The graduate-level prepared nursing professional in this specialty has completed a Masters, DNP, ED, or PhD program that includes academic courses in advanced research methods, statistics, epidemiology, advanced pharmacology, advanced counseling theories, and graduate-level courses in global health, tropical disease, injury prevention, and health education.
+Additional coursework can include any number of graduate-level management, education, or clinical courses, such as health administration, finance, grant writing, project management, adult learning, advanced courses in infectious disease, courses in chronic disease management, and behavioral studies.

 APRNs who practice travel health will need to complete a course of study that meets the requirements for state licensure and their professional certification (pediatrics, geriatrics, family, etc.).
 In addition, APRNs will need to master all the travel health knowledge and skills of the RN and take additional graduate-level courses appropriate to their role as prescribing clinician, practice director, educator and / or researcher.
 APRNs who provide post-travel care will need to take advanced course work in tropical disease diagnosis and management.
 Language courses to facilitate communication with different travel populations are also valuable.